MESH-Research/invenio-group-collections-kcworks/README.md

 If the metadata returned from the Commons instance includes a url for an avatar, that avatar will be downloaded and stored in the Invenio instance's file storage.
 Since we do not want to use a placeholder avatar for the group, the instance's configuration can include a `placeholder_avatar` key.
 If the file name or last segment of the supplied avatar url matches this `placeholder_avatar` value, it will be ignored.

+#### Permissions and access in newly created collections

+By default, the newly created collection will have the following access settings:

+- Visibility: "restricted"
+- Member policy: "closed"
+- Record policy: "closed"
+- Review policy: "closed"

+They will not appear in any search results or be visible to non-members of the collection.
+Users who are not group members will not be able to request membership, and all submissions to the group will be held for review by the collection curators.

+The collection's administrators can change these settings in the Invenio UI.

 #### Handling group name changes

 Note that when a collection is created for a group, the collection's slug will be generated from the group's name.
 If the group's name is changed in the Commons instance, the collection's slug will not be automatically updated.
 This is to avoid breaking links to the collection.
 If the group's name is changed, the collection's slug will remain the same, but the collection's metadata will be updated to reflect the new group name.